PaponAhasan/Data-Structures-and-Algorithms/Graph/All-Pairs Shortest Paths/Floyd-Warshall Algorithm/Introduction.md

 ---

 ```
+Now, create a matrix A^3 using matrix A^2

+Now intermediate vertex is : 3

 A2[1,2] < A2[1,3] + A2[3,2] => 3 > 12 + 1 = 13

 A2[1,4] < A2[1,3] + A2[3,4] => 5 > 12 + 5 = 17